 “Marlow,” she says sleepily.
 “Well, you’re not the face I expected to see when I opened my eyes,” she says with mirth.

 “Hey, you’re a cute kid, but you’re no Christian Grey,” she says, still groggy.
 That’s my Butterfly.
 “I wasn’t supposed to see you until Thursday,” she says forcing herself to sit up.
 “You comin’ to give me a hard time?”

 “It looks like somebody already did that,” he says, sitting on the edge of her bed.
 Butterfly drops her head.
-Nice going, Kid.
+Nice going, kid.
 He leans in and says, “Do you need me to take care of somebody, Ana?”
 He’s very serious, but Butterfly bursts out laughing.
-Whew!
-Nice recovery.

 “Well, um… I… um…” Young Marlow fights for his words until Marcia steps in.

-“He refused to go until he saw you… to make sure you were okay,” Marcia said.
+“He refused to go until he saw you… to make sure you were okay,” Marcia says.

-“Mooooooooooooom,” Marlow said, singing the word.
+“Mooooooooooooom,” Marlow says, singing the word.
 “You gone ruin my rep.”